Film post: Cabaret (1972)

 [personal profile] ysabetwordsmith posting in [community profile] birdfeeding

-Today is partly sunny and chilly.
+Today is cloudy, breezy, and mild.

 I fed the birds.
-I've seen a flock of sparrows.
+I haven't seen any yet.

 I put out water for the birds.